SignPath

 .jar, .war, .ear, .apk, .aab

 Java archives and Android apps.
-(Not available for Starter subscriptions.)
+(Not available for Code Signing Starter.)

 <zip-file>